 Awakening is a normal part of the evolution of our consciousness.

 Unfortunately, most people do not understand what’s happening.
-This spiritual awakening process is often misunderstood.
+This spiritual awakening process and the accompanying “dark night of the soul” is often misunderstood.
 People experiencing awakening react as if there’s something wrong when in fact it’s a natural and beautiful, albeit often difficult, process of growth and change.

 As we continued to explore what this awakening felt like for her, this young woman experienced a sense of relief.